LynnGit/TestHello/README.md

 # TestHello
 Start to learn how to use Github again, so this is for learning only.

----Now, I am learning to edit a file:
+---Now, I am learning to edit a file--second time in research branch:

 On this window:
 - In the editor, write a bit about yourself.